edwinbulter/quote-lambda-tf/quote-lambda-tf-frontend/README.md

-# Quote Web Frontend
+# Quote Frontend

-This web app uses the [quote-lambda-tf-backend](https://github.com/edwinbulter/quote-lambda-tf/tree/main/quote-lambda-tf-backend) API for showing and liking quotes from [ZenQuotes.io](https://zenquotes.io/)
+This web app uses the [quote-lambda-tf-backend](../quote-lambda-tf-backend/README.md) API for showing and liking quotes from [ZenQuotes.io](https://zenquotes.io/)

 ## Table of Contents